javaijafoi/demos/README.md

 ## Dice Roller V4

 The file `dice-roller-v4.html` adds per-die color customization with a modern neon look.
 Click the plus button to add a die with the chosen color, then roll to see each die displayed in its own color.

+## Noir5

+`noir5.html` improves the noir interface with easier color picking, results grouped by die type and a floating **Clear** button.